-UPM-Kymmene 5.7
+UPM-Kymmene 5.8

-Novo Nordisk 5.0
+Novo Nordisk 4.8

-United Kingdom Gilt 0.125% 2024 4.8
+United Kingdom Gilt 0.125% 2024 4.6

-TotalEnergies 4.0

-Compagnie de Saint-Gobain 3.9
+Saint-Gobain 4.2

-ASML 3.6
+ASML 3.8

-Safran 3.5
+TotalEnergies 3.8

+Holcim 3.4

+Schneider Electric 3.4

 Airbus 3.4

-Holcim 3.4
+Safran 3.4

-Schneider Electric 3.3

 References made to individual securities do not constitute a recommendation to buy, sell or hold any security, investment strategy or market sector, and should not be assumed to be profitable.
 Janus Henderson Investors, its affiliated advisor, or its employees, may have a position in the securities mentioned.